jameslamb/conference-notes/scipy/SCIPY-2022.md

 ### I. Pylira: deconvolution of images in the presence of Poisson noise

 - speaker: axel donath
-    - "a gamma ray andd x-ray astronomer, working at Harvard Smithsonian in Boston"
+    - "a gamma ray and x-ray astronomer, working at Harvard Smithsonian in Boston"
     - CHASC (Astro-Statistics Collaboration)
         - github.com/astrostat
     - one of the lead developers of gammapy